 - $100 Team Discount at ISA Annual Clayshoot

-- One table top exhibit at a monthly luncheon
+- One table top exhibit at a meeting luncheon

-- Exhibiting sponsor name listed in our Website and Newsletter for that month
+- Exhibiting sponsor name listed on our Website and Newsletter for that meeting

 As we approach the start of another year of activities, I welcome all returning members and sponsors, but I especially welcome those members and sponsors who are new to the ISA Lafayette Section or may have been absent for a while.
 Like any organization, ISA-Lafayette can only exist with the active support of the members and sponsors.

 The Board is continuing to pursue our initiative of reaching out to potential Automation Professionals at an earlier stage in their life.
 As you are aware, ISA-Lafayette currently donates monies to four UL Lafayette Engineering Department Special Project Teams.
-The Board also provides financial support for the three local high school FIRST robotics competition teams (Comeaux High, Acadiana High, David Thibodeaux Stem Magnet Academy).
+The Board also provides financial support for the two local high school's FIRST robotics competition teams (Comeaux High, Acadiana High.
 The FIRST program – For Inspiration and Recognition of Science and Technology – is a national program dedicated to attracting talented students to the science and technology career fields.
 An annual “challenge” for the high school robotics teams is announced in January and robots to conquer that challenge are designed, built, programmed, and operated by the student participants (in 8 weeks, by the way) with the assistance of adult mentors.
 More details can be found at the FIRST web site, www.usfirst.org.
 In addition to providing financial support for each team, ISA-Lafayette encourages every member to consider becoming a mentor as an individual way of “giving back” and helping develop the talented students in the area.

-On another note our Fall Social Shrimp Boil which is an annual event to recognize this support was held on October 19, 2017 at Acadiana Events Center 211 J.B.
-Road Scott, LA.
+On another note our ISA Clay Shoot will be held on Saturday April 25, 2020 at G.O.L.
+Shooting Range 11919 Hwy 697 Maurice, LA.
 Thanks to all who attended our event last year we appreciate your support and hope to see you again this year.